mullvad/oqs-rs/oqs/README.md

 Here is a simple example how one can perform a key exchange operation.
 This code performs both the Alice and Bob roles.
-In a real use case Alice and Bob would be two different entities who want to exchange a shared key over an untrusted channel.
+In a real use case Alice and Bob would be two different entities who want to establish a shared key over an untrusted channel.

 See `OqsKex` documentation for more details.